-Millions with paid-off debt or medical debt will see scores rise
+People with paid-off debt or medical debts will see scores rise with the new FICO math, while others will receive lower marks

 A new version of FICO’s credit score formula will raise the scores of people with medical debts, or who paid off other debts in collection.